AMEST/PeerMeeting/README.md

 Web sockets for signaling also go only via https.

 ### Supported browsers
-1. Chomium based browsers on windows, linux and android
+1. Chromium based browsers on windows, linux and android
 2. Firefox (work all function with some bugs)
 3. Safari >= 15 (work all function with some bugs)